Kunlun Red Star: 2020–21 season

-Kunlun Red Star earned their first on-ice victory of the season on October 15, 2020, when they defeated Ufa Salavat Yulaev by a score of 5–3 in Mytishchi.
+Kunlun Red Star earned their first on-ice victory of the season on 15 October 2020, when they defeated Ufa Salavat Yulaev by a score of 5–3 in Mytishchi.
 Kunlun battled back from a 2-goal deficit to tie the game early in the third period off of the stick of Danny Kristo.
 Then, with less than 10 minutes on the clock in the third period, captain Luke Lockhart beat Ufa goaltender Juha Metsola to give Kunlun the lead.
 Cory Kane's empty net goal in the final minute sealed the win for Kunlun.
 With the foreign born core of the team in tow, Kunlun Red Star won their next 2 games to complete their first 3-game win streak of the season.

-On October 25, Red Star forward Alexei Toropchenko set a club record for the fastest goal scored in a game, just 34 seconds into the first period, against CSKA Moscow.

-On October 28, Kunlun beat SKA St. Petersburg for the first time in club history, by a score of 2–1.
+On 25 October, Red Star forward Alexei Toropchenko set a club record for the fastest goal scored in a game, just 34 seconds into the first period, against CSKA Moscow.
+Three days later, Kunlun beat SKA St. Petersburg for the first time in club history, by a score of 2–1.
 As a result of a COVID-19 outbreak in the St. Petersburg locker room, the powerhouse club's roster was greatly depleted.
 After trailing by a goal in the first period, Chinese-heritage player Tyler Wong tied the game in the second period and Ryan Sproul netted the game-winning goal less than 2 minutes later.
 Kunlun then locked the game down defensively, as Red Star goaltender Simon Hrubec would help steal the game for Kunlun Red Star, allowing just 1 goal on 43 shots.

-After their impressive win against St. Petersburg, Kunlun Red Star went 0-7-2 over their next 9 games.
+After their impressive win against St. Petersburg, Kunlun Red Star went 0–7–2 over their next 9 games.
 Red Star improved their play marginally in the middle of the season but still finished with an abysmal 2–17–1 record over their final 20 games.
-On February 3, 2021, Luke Lockhart became the first Dragon to play 200 games for the club.
+On 3 February 2021, Luke Lockhart became the first Dragon to play 200 games for the club.
 Kunlun missed the playoffs for the 4th consecutive year ultimately finishing in last place in the Chernyshev division and 22nd in the league, just one rank above last place.
 Attendance suffered as a result of the club's relocation to Mytishchi with an average of just 709 spectators for the season.